MicrosoftDocs/azure-aks-docs/articles/aks/access-private-cluster.md

 ms.author: schaffererin
 ---

-# Access a private Azure Kubernetes Service (AKS) cluster
+# Access a private Azure Kubernetes Service (AKS) cluster using the command invoke or Run command feature

 When you access a private AKS cluster, you need to connect to the cluster from the cluster virtual network, a peered network, or a configured private endpoint.
 These approaches require configuring a VPN, Express Route, deploying a *jumpbox* within the cluster virtual network, or creating a private endpoint inside of another virtual network.